iRobotEducation/root-docs/README.md

 To disconnect, trigger a disconnection from the app or turn off the robot by holding down the yellow nose button.

 To start, go to [code.irobot.com](https://code.irobot.com/) to use the iRobot Coding web app or download the iRobot Coding app from the [Apple App Store](https://apps.apple.com/app/id1524652548) or [Google Play Store](https://play.google.com/store/apps/details?id=com.rootrobotics.rootcoding).
-When connecting to your robot using the [web app](https://code.irobot.com/), please also ensure you are using a browser that supports Web Bluetooth, such as [Chrome](https://www.google.com/chrome/) or [Edge](https://www.microsoft.com/edge).
+To connect to robots when using the [web app](https://code.irobot.com/), you must use a browser that supports Web Bluetooth, such as [Chrome](https://www.google.com/chrome/) or [Edge](https://www.microsoft.com/edge).
 The iRobot Coding app features three coding levels (graphical, hybrid, and text) to support learners of all skill levels.
 Once you have made a project, you can tap the robot connection button and select your robot to connect.
 Then press the play button to see your project come to life!